Fresh food prices help retail inflation to slow in August, new figures suggest

 The BRC showed that the main reason that retail inflation dropped was because fresh food prices rose less rapidly.

-Inflation for ambient foods – items that can be stored at room temperature – fell from 12.3% in July to 11.3% in August.
+Inflation for ambient foods – items that can be stored at room temperature – fell from 12.3 per cent in July to 11.3 per cent in August.

 The consortium’s chief executive Helen Dickinson said: “Better news for consumers as shop price inflation in August eased to its lowest level since October 2022.